bschaatsbergen/cidr/README.md

 65534
 ```

-Or with an edge case:
+Or with large prefixes like point-to-point links:

 ```
 $ cidr count count 172.16.18.0/31